 Yes, you can put a hot tub on a deck.
 Decks built ground level up to 2 feet off the ground can support up to 100 lbs per square foot; sufficient for most hot tubs.
 But decks 2 feet or higher will need added support.
 The added support posts should be no more than 30″ apart & ideally placed in poured concrete.

 But there’s a lot more to know about hot tubs and decks.
 After all, hot tubs, full of water, and people can easily weigh over 5,000 lbs.

 So in this article, we’re exploring how to safely put a hot tub on an existing deck.

 But we’ll also get into calculating how much weight your deck can support, where to add additional supports to an existing deck.
-And we’ll even get into what you need to consider if you’re building a deck for a hot tub.
+And click here to see what you need to consider if you’re building a deck for a hot tub.

 Let’s get going!